Accagain2014/CodeBase/frames/tensorflow/application/basic_concept.md

 - Session
     - A Session object encapsulates the environment in which Operation objects are executed, and Tensor objects are evaluated.
+    - Session.run(), which hands the graph off for execution to the C++ runtime.
     - Session will also allocate memory to store the current values of variables.
     - Session looks at all trainable variables that loss depends on and update them.